 Mission, Vision and Goals

-Mission: Provide superior education, research and practical experiences to prepare students to be innovative and knowledgeable professionals in the fields of sports science.
+Mission: Provide superior education, research, and practical experiences to prepare students who are innovative and knowledgeable professionals in the field of sports science.

-Vision: Train thought leaders in sports science working in community, private, clinical, educational and research settings.
+Vision: Train impactful thought leaders in the sports science profession optimizing performance in athletic, military, community, private, clinical, and research settings.

-- contribute to the growth of sports science through research and innovation
+- contribute to the growth of sports science through original research and innovation during an immersive internship experience; and

 Students in this program enjoy small class sizes that allow for optimal engagement and feedback from the instructors and opportunities to practice hands-on skills.

-*For information about completing the program part time, please email Sports Science Program Director Matthew Darnell.
+*For information about completing the program part time, please email Sports Science Program Director Katelyn Allison.